Frequently Asked Questions

 Businesses and other non-residential sites should take steps such as posting notices at or disabling water fountains and ice machines during the notice.
 If you provide water to visitors or employees, use commercially produced bottled water for drinking or beverage preparation (coffee).
 Food service operations have additional requirements from their regulatory agency.

 Water pressure keeps pollutants from entering the underground pipes that bring drinking water to your house or business.
 When the pressure is lost, contaminants can seep into the pipes.
-This might allow pathogens (disease-causing germs) into the water that can cause illness if one drinks it or prepares food or beverages with it.
+This might allow contaminants into the water that can cause illness if one drinks it or prepares food or beverages with it.
 The risk is higher for infants, the elderly and persons with immune deficiency disorders.
 So, as a precaution, it is important to disinfect tap water to kill any bacteria or viruses that may have entered the water, or use an alternative source of water (bottled water).

 The Tampa Water Department issues Precautionary Boil Water Notices even if the possibility of contamination is remote because we do not want to take any chances with your family's health.
 We recommend that our customers subscribe to the City's Alert Tampa emergency notification system to receive wide-spread boil water notifications and other important information.